 Privacy Policy

-In order to facilitate interactions with ARC and manage the business operations of ARC and its related entities, ARC may collect both Personally Identifiable Information and non-personally identifiable information (both defined below) from different sources, including, for example:
+In order to facilitate interactions with ARC and manage the business operations of ARC and its related entities, ARC may collect both Personal Data and non-personally identifiable information from different sources.
+These sources include:

-• When you voluntarily provide us with information;
+• When you voluntarily provide us with the personal information;

-• From your transactions with ARC’s Customers, including airlines and travel agencies, in connection with processing their travel-related transactions; and
+• From your transactions with ARC’s Customers, including airlines, travel agencies, global data systems, or their affiliated businesses in connection with processing their travel-related transactions; and

 • Other sources.